 Today I am doing a new type of post.
 You might not be aware of this, but I accept reader questions.
 If you have any questions, please contact me.
 Maybe I’ll create a post out of your question.
-Help me by helping you in the process.
-You’ll be surprised how common your question might be.
+Help me by letting me help you in the process.
+You might be surprised how common your question is.

 As a reminder, I am not a registered investment advisor.
-The advice given should be see as opinion, and you are always best to do your own research on anything mentioned therein.
+The advice given should be seen as opinion, and you are always best to do your own research on anything mentioned.

 Reader Question: I’m Retired.
 How can I increase income safely?
 How can I increase cash flow? — Don

-This is a common question I see on the net, and the drum beat is getting louder every week.
-I suspect it’s because of previously high yield bank CDs (ah remember the days when CDs earned 4-5% annually?) are now maturing.
+This is a common question I see on the net, and the drumbeat is getting louder every week.
+I suspect it’s because previously high-yield bank CDs (ah, remember the days when CDs earned 4–5 percent annually?) are now extinct.

-Retires are looking for better places to park their cash.
-They are seeing what their local bank is earning, and at least educated enough to realize that it will not match the average rate of inflation (which historically has been around 3% for the last 30 years).
-So in terms of real dollars you will more than likely have less money at the end of investing in say a bank CD.
+Retirees are looking for better places to park their cash.
+They see what their local bank is paying and are well enough informed to realize it will not match the average rate of inflation (which historically has been around 3 percent for the last 30 years).
+So in terms of real dollars you will more than likely have less money at the end of investing in, say, a bank CD.

 Even at my age (41), I still need to generate some income.
-Stable monthly income is an important part of any portfolio, especially if retired.
+Stable monthly income is an important part of any portfolio, especially when you’re retired.

 Unfortunately, at retirement age, you need a stable income and are currently getting killed in the marketplace.
-With the low Federal Funds Rate set for zero until 2014, traditional investments will have had earned squat for over five years.
-This eliminates many investments that were known to be “safe” – such as bank CDs and US Treasuries.
+With the Federal Funds Rate set near zero, traditional investments will have earned squat for more than five years.
+This eliminates many investments that were known to be “safe” — such as bank CDs and US Treasuries.

-It is not only getting killed through traditional investments (ie CDs) that are earning below inflation rate, but also in many cases you need to match the “golden” withdrawal rate of 4%.
+Not only are traditional investments (e.g., CDs) earning below inflation rate, but in many cases you also need to match the “golden” withdrawal rate of 4 percent.

-While you can find an Ally Bank 5-year CD earning 1.72%, that’s still below the targeted 2% rate of inflation by the Federal Reserve.
-The ten year treasury is worse at currently 1.63%.
+While you can find an Ally Bank 5-year CD earning 2 percent, that’s still just barely the Federal Reserve’s targeted 2 percent rate of inflation.
+The ten-year Treasury is worse, currently (February 2016) at 1.81 percent.

 What Can You Do?

 There is no easy answer to this question.
-You really have to choose the lesser evil among other fixed rate investments.
-In addition, you should still keep a mixture of the other traditional fixed rate investments in your portfolio.
+You have to choose the lesser evil among other fixed-rate investments.

 - Go up the rate curve — In plain English, this means riskier assets that earn a higher return.

-Neither, in my opinion, is really a great option.
-Other than keeping some in cash, which isn’t necessarily a bad idea right now, you don’t have that many other “safe” options.
+In my opinion, neither is a really great option.
+Other than keeping some money in cash, which isn’t necessarily a bad idea right now, you don’t have many other “safe” options.

 There are many alternative investments that generate income.
 In no particular order: